Rescue workers have been sent in to evacuate the area hit by an earthquake in New Zealand.

 The disaster has been followed by hundreds of aftershocks, powerful winds, heavy rain, and landslides.

 A tsunami warning was issued, yet later cancelled.
-The British FCO continue to warn British nationals in the area to “stay away from beaches in the affected area.”
+The British FCDO continue to warn British nationals in the area to “stay away from beaches in the affected area.”

 The New Zealand Defence Force have stated that they have accepted help offered to them from Australia, Canada, Singapore, Japan, and the U.S. The help from international nations will assist the New Zealand Defence Force in providing aid to those affected by the quake.